Latest weekly Covid-19 rates for local authority areas in England

-Here is Wednesday’s update of the rolling seven-day rate of new cases of Covid-19 for every local authority in England.
+Here is Thursday’s update of the rolling seven-day rate of new cases of Covid-19 for every local authority in England.

 The rate is expressed as the number of new cases per 100,000 population.